 - Made approximately 2-4 weeks prior to audit.

-- Auditor determines scope of audit and materials to be reviewed (typically includes Regulatory Binder, a selection of subject charts, and Investigational Product Accountability Logs).
+- Typically include a review of the Regulatory Binder, a selection of subject charts, and may include Investigational Product Accountability Logs.

 - On-site audit (typically 1-3 days) and closeout meeting (typically 1 hour at end of last audit day) are scheduled.